connet-dev/connet/README.md

-route = "any" # what kind of routes to use, `any` will use both `direct` and `relay` relay-encryptions = ["tls", "dhxcp"] # require `tls` or `dhxcp` encryption when using relay for this destination proxy-proto-version = "" # proxy proto version to push origin information to the server, supports `v1` and `v2` dial-timeout = 0 # if url is network connection, how long to wait for connection to establish, defaults to 0 (wait forever) url = "tcp://localhost:3000" # url to which destination connects to, over tcp
+route = "any" # what kind of routes to use, `any` will use both `direct` and `relay` relay-encryptions = ["tls", "dhxcp"] # require `tls` or `dhxcp` encryption when using relay for this destination proxy-proto-version = "" # proxy proto version to push origin information to the server, supports `v1` and `v2` dial-timeout = 0 # if URL is network connection, how long to wait for connection to establish, defaults to 0 (wait forever) url = "tcp://localhost:3000" # URL to which destination connects to, over tcp
 # other options for the url field:
-url = "tls://localhost:3000" # a tls destination to connect to url = "http://localhost:3000/path" # an http destination to connect to as a reverse proxy, path rewrite included url = "https://localhost:3000" # an https destination to connect to as a reverse proxy url = "file:///absolute/path" # an absolute file path to serve over http url = "file:./relative/path" # a relativefile path to serve over http
+url = "tls://localhost:3000" # a TLS destination to connect to url = "http://localhost:3000/path" # an HTTP destination to connect to as a reverse proxy, path rewrite included url = "https://localhost:3000" # an https destination to connect to as a reverse proxy url = "file:///absolute/path" # an absolute file path to serve over http url = "file:./relative/path" # a relativefile path to serve over http